 The OJ is divided into five main parts.

-- The L Series contains treaties and legislation, including directives and regulations, adopted by the Commission and Council, and other binding acts.
+- The L series contains treaties and legislation, including directives and regulations, adopted by the Commission and Council, and other binding acts.

-- The CE Series contains Commission proposals going back to 1999.
+- The CE series contains Commission proposals going back to 1999.
 It is only available electronically (either through EUR-Lex, Westlaw or Lexis).

 - The Annex-Debates offers transcripts of plenary sessions of the European Parliament.
 These stopped being published after 1999.

-- The S Series contains notices of invitations to bid on EU contracts.
+- The S series contains notices of invitations to bid on EU contracts.

-For most intents and purposes, the L and C series are the parts of the OJ most commonly used.
+The L and C series are the parts of the OJ most commonly used.

 ||1993 OJ L 95/29